Hillary Dupuis, MA, LMFT

 Finding the right therapeutic fit can be stressful.
 I’ve heard stories of therapists not calling clients back.
 Sometimes a client didn’t know what type of therapy they needed and found out months later that it wasn't a fit.
 My intention is to give you some guidance on how to find a therapist that fits your needs.

 You’re the consumer.
 Therapists offer a service.
-You have every right to ask the therapist questions about their training, capabilities and areas of expertise.
+You have every right to ask the therapist questions about their training, capabilities, and areas of expertise.
 Questions you might ask:

 • What is your specialty?